6076paras/pitchProphet/README.md

-Welcome to the CustomFootball.
+Welcome to the pitchPropher.
 This documentation will guide you through the setup, usage, and development of the project.

 ## Table of Contents